EMSSConsulting/Marathon/README.md

    Marathon defaults to `cmd` but you can also use `powershell`.
  - **fail_fast** can be used to include exit status checks in the generated shell script after each command - allowing you to exit the build process immediately if any error is encountered.
+ - **keep_scripts** lets you instruct Marathon to keep the build scripts it generates so that you can more easily debug problems in your build process.
  - **environment** can be used to specify environment variables which will be available within your build script.
 It's useful if you want each runner to behave slightly differently.
  - **setup** lets you specify commands to be run before your build script.
 It's generally used